 - Use the cold ice packs only for short periods of time, about 10-15 minutes

-- You can put the ice pack on your belly several times per day, as needed
+- Put the ice pack on your belly or other area several times per day, as needed

-One tip is to set an alarm on your phone or a 15-minute timer once you’ve set the ice pack on your stomach so you won’t forget if you are binging a TV show or movie and lose track of time!
+One tip is to set a 15-minute timer once you’ve placed the ice pack on your stomach so you won’t forget if you are binging a TV show and lose track of time.

 Can baby feel ice on your belly when pregnant?

 Some women report that their babies seem to move around a lot inside their abdomen when they use an ice pack on their stomach but can they really feel it?

 Babies in the first or second trimester almost certainly couldn’t feel a cold pack on your pregnant belly but as you move into the third trimester your baby will have less room inside the uterus and will be closer to the surface of your stomach.
 In this case, it’s possible that baby will feel the temperature change from an ice pack.

 If a baby feels this temperature change, they might move around more frequently, kick, or otherwise react to the sensation.
 Still, there is no danger to your baby from using an ice pack as long as you are following the recommended protocols.